 The bobcat (Lynx rufus) is the most common wildcat in North America and one of two cats found within the Point Reyes National Seashore.
 It is much smaller than the mountain lion; however, it is not as wary of humans and is often encountered during daylight.

 Bobcats are found throughout North America and in most habitats within the Seashore.
-It is most commonly found in the coastal scrub, grasslands, riparian lowlands and meadows bordered by forests.
+They are most commonly found in the coastal scrub, grasslands, riparian lowlands and meadows bordered by forests.
 Home ranges vary in size and scent marking is used to mark these areas.
-Its primary food sources are rodents and rabbits, but it will also hunt other small mammals such as mice and squirrels.
-Bobcats use the same hunting routes many times and cache (store) and revisit larger food items that it cannot finish.
+Their primary food sources are rodents and rabbits, but they will also hunt other small mammals such as mice and squirrels.
+Bobcats use the same hunting routes many times and cache (store) and revisit larger food items that they cannot finish.

 Mating occurs in winter with females producing 2-3 young on average, born between April and May.
 Bobcats can live 10-14 years in the wild.